webuimaker/vblog/_posts/2021-01-10-Childcare-Costs-In-Austin-Texas.md

 comments: true
 author: Drew
 ---
-# Breaking down childcare costs in Austin, Texas
+# Breaking Down Childcare Costs in Austin, Texas

 The cost of childcare can feel like a shock to parents.
 Whether you're hiring a nanny for your family, organizing a nanny-share, or joining a daycare, childcare becomes the most expensive cost that a new baby brings.
 [The Center for American Progress reports](https://www.americanprogress.org/issues/early-childhood/reports/2018/11/15/460970/understanding-true-cost-child-care-infants-toddlers/) that 18% of a family’s income is used to cover the cost of child care for an infant, and cost 13% of a family's income for a toddler.
 This article will cover guidelines for much you can expect to pay for various childcare options, and what you can expect to get in return for your investment